maubanel/GMS2-Action-Adventure-Game/changing-rooms/README.md

 * If the player collides with the teleporter go to the second room
 * Change state of player to out of game.
 * Stop user control
-* When in new room start in TELEPORTER state, walk off teleporter
+* When in new room start in `teleporter` state, walk off teleporter
 * Change state back to ingame.

 Lets use an enumerator to store the player state.
 An enumerator is a constant which makes it non-mutable (cannot be altered at run time) name that will represent the state of the player.
 Open the player create event and add at the top (typically we will place macros before variables):